-The Local Studies Discovery Room is a reference and research facility run by Museums and Heritage, serving Airdrie, Coatbridge and their surrounding villages and countryside.
+The Local Studies Discovery Room is a reference and research facility serving the Airdrie, Coatbridge and Cumbernauld areas.
 You can find us on the first floor at Airdrie Public Library.

 Visit the Airdrie Local Studies Discovery Room if you are:

 - Searching for your ancestors

 - Looking for old photographs of the area

 - A teacher with a class engaged in investigating their local area

 - Writing a thesis or essay on local history

 - Investigating the history of a piece of local property

 - Starting a project on a local theme